markusfleck/PARENT_GPU/README.md

 # TODOs/Known Issues/Future plans
 - This code was extensively tested on my own system.
 Remember, however, that code matures with the feedback of its users.
-- Due to its objetct-oriented and therfore encapsulated style, I hope PARENT_GPU.cu is quite friendly to other programmers who want to contribute to/fork the project.
+- Due to its object-oriented and therefore encapsulated style, I hope PARENT_GPU.cu is quite friendly to other programmers who want to contribute to/fork the project.
 However, PARENT_GPU.cu is hardly documented, which is a big issue and highest in my personal priority list.
-- The Entropy_Matrix class should be wrapped into Python in order to make use its abundant machine learning libraries
+- The Entropy_Matrix class should be wrapped into Python in order to make use its abundant machine learning libraries.
-- more than 95% percent of the calculation time are spent during histogramming.
+- More than 95% percent of the calculation time is spent during histogramming.
 Entropy calculations are quite special in this respect, as ~2500 bins are the usual scenario here, which greatly reduces atomicAdd penalties.
 Therefore, many standard optimization techniques have very limited effect.
 The one bottle-neck on consumer graphics cards is double precision performance.
 It might be possible to use fixed-point arithmetics for PARENT_GPU, circumventing the low double precision performance of consumer-grade GPUs.
 - currently, PARENT is a single-node, single-GPU program.
 In fact, parallelization across nodes/GPUs should be "relatively easy"